How to Apply for Medicaid in New Mexico

 Once the application for Medicaid benefits is completed, any supporting documents required by the office for eligibility will need to be included.
-To learn more about information and documentation required for the Medicaid application, you can download our comprehensive guide.
+To learn more about information and documentation required for the Medicaid application, you can download our free guide.

 Information Not Required on New Mexico Medicaid Applications